 Pentagram is a world renowned design firm that does work in graphic design, identity, architecture, interiors and product design.
 Pentagram’s clients include: Benetton, Walt Disney Company, Princeton University, Yale School of Architecture, and the Library of Congress.
 We are working directly with Michael Bierut, a partner at Pentagram.

 LaPlaca Cohen is a strategic marketing, advertising and design firm that helps organizations connect and communicate with their audiences.
 LaPlaca Cohen, whose partner in charge is Arthur Cohen, Chief Executive Officer and Strategy Director, helped the AIA through the initial research phase, conducted in 20012, and has completed its work for the organization.

-• Read the 2013 Repositioning Report here, which outlines achievements to date and next steps.
+• Read the 2014 Repositioning Progress Report here, which outlines achievements to date and next steps.

 • Read the Phase One Repositioning Research Report here, which outlines the research process and findings.

 • Read the results of the National Pulse Positioning Reactions Survey here, which gathered key perceptions of architects and architecture among the general public.